TigerFusion/SDF-3D-Physics/README.md

 The Bad Stuff:
 1) Flat shapes like boxes do not work as well (any ideas would be appreciated).

-Shader Project License: MIT License
+Shader Project License: MIT License<br>
-Created by: Jonathan B.
+Created by: Jonathan B.<br>
-Website: www.solarfusionsoftware.com
+Website: www.solarfusionsoftware.com<br>

 More Cool Stuff I would like to add:
 1) Better collision contacts for the box to box collision